top of page

 5. Property Upgrades Are Hard to Skip

-Over time, your rental unit starts to feel dated.
-Appliances wear out, paint fades, and fixtures lose their shine.
-If you ignore these changes, tenants will notice, and that can make your property harder to rent.
+Over time, your rental property will start to feel dated.
+Appliances wear out, paint fades, and fixtures lose their appeal.
+Ignoring these signs can make your unit harder to rent and less attractive to quality tenants.

-Even small upgrades come with a cost.
-Replacing old flooring, updating the bathroom, or installing IoT technology might seem simple, but it adds up.
+Even minor upgrades can stretch your maintenance budget.
+Replacing old flooring, updating the bathroom, or installing IoT technology may seem manageable, but the costs add up quickly.

 6. Insurance Isn’t Optional for Landlords